Sleep for Optimal Health & Fitness - Part I

-Recovery is a hot topic in fitness, and we’ve explored it in many blogs and Fitness Friday broadcasts—its's the only way to maintain and increase your workout effort.
-But what about the ultimate form of our body’s recovery – sleep?
+Recovery is a hot topic in fitness, sleep for optimal health and fitness is the only way to maintain and increase your workout effort.
+But why is it about the ultimate form of our body’s recovery that really benefits us over the long term?
+When you've got through this article, be sure to check out part two.

 The National Sleep Foundation recommends 7 to 9 hours nightly for healthy adults and 7 to 8 hours nightly for older adults.